 29-date trek which kicks off this evening at Dogde Theatre in Phoenix, Arizona.

 Aly & AJ (the Disney sister duo) are touring in support of their newest Hollywood Records release Insomniatic.

-Long-time Disney employee Harold W. Adelquist is born in Salt Lake City, Utah.
+Disney employee Harold W. Adelquist is born in Salt Lake City, Utah.

 John Quincy Adams, the sixth President of the United States, is born in

 Braintree, Massachusetts.
 Son of President John Adams, John Quincy was also an American